Vocal and Physical Presence: How they Can Help HR Leaders Improve Psychological Safety In The Workplace

 Be the calming and stabilising force their people so desperately need during uncertain times.

-But what is vocal and executive presence and how can HR leaders convey it?
+But what are they and how can HR leaders develop them?

-The foundation of effective leadership, vocal and executive presence is the non-verbal language that speaks volumes.
-It elevates an individual from just being in the room to being memorable, allowing them to captivate an audience with an unseen aura and a strong, warm voice that command attention and exude an unmistakable approachable authenticity.
-Whether walking into a board room or one-to-one redundancy conversation it's the impact that lingers long after the words are long forgotten.
+The foundation of effective leadership, vocal and physical presence are two aspects of the non-verbal language that speaks volumes.
+They elevate an individual from just being in the room to being memorable, allowing them to engage others, command attention and exude an unmistakable approachable authenticity.
+Whether walking into a board room or one-to-one redundancy conversation their impact lingers long after the words are long forgotten.

 For HR Leaders, Chief People Officers, and Talent Development Professionals, understanding - and helping their people understand - these forms of presence is not just insightful — it's indispensable.